 How well did you brief?

-It may come as a surprise, but clients don’t always know what they want before posting their project.
+It may come as a surprise, but clients don’t always know what they want before posting their projects.
 It’s a bit like grabbing a shotgun, shooting from the hip, and hoping you’ll hit a distant rabbit hopping into a hole.
 Chances are pretty slim.

 If you do know exactly what you want and you did provide a comprehensive brief as part of your project submission, all the auditions now listed on the computer screen in front of you should fall within its parameters.
 This will make your choice a lot easier because you’ll be able to focus on each voice actor’s nuanced interpretation of your script.
 There’s nothing worse than frustration because so many of the reads sound way off the mark.